0026Building a Faux Neon Sign Using LED Strips (Part 2)

 Next try: Black tape.
 Now this did block all the light – but the black tape on the white strips looked hideous.

-It was not until the following day that the obvious solution occured to me: Why not simply build a tape sandwich?
+It was not until the following day that the obvious solution occurred to me: Why not simply build a tape sandwich?
 A layer of black tape covered by a layer of white tape on top should block all the light and still look acceptable:

 Another problem solved!